jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/ros.rst

 Use ``apt install`` to install gscam on Ubuntu 18.04 with ROS 1.
 The package name should be ``ros-melodic-gscam``.
-It will install all the required dependencies for you.  ``gscam`` is also available as a Debian package for ROS2 Galactic, Humble... so use ``apt intall`` for all ROS2 configuration.
+It will install all the required dependencies for you.  ``gscam`` is also available as a Debian package for ROS2 Galactic, Humble... so use ``apt install`` for all ROS2 configurations.

 On Ubuntu 20.04 gscam binaries for ROS 1 Noetic are not available via ``apt``, so you will need to compile it in your ROS workspace.
 The